jimmynotjim/scrollnav/README.md

 * ### Tiny Size

-	At 3kb min'd, scrollNav is pretty unintrusive.
+	At 1.5kb min'd and GZip'd, scrollNav is pretty unintrusive.
 If you use Ajax to import and initiate it, it's almost negligable.

 ## Usage